 If your graphics driver is out of date, you can use software to identify and fix the issue.
 A great example is Driver Easy.
 The software scans your PC for outdated software and informs you of available updates.

 If the game files are broken, you can also quickly fix it by ‘verifying the integrity of game files’ from your Steam interface.
 You can access the setting by running Steam navigating to ‘library,’ ‘properties,’ ‘local files,’ then ‘verify integrity of game files.’
 Once the scan is complete, Steam will give you a report and possible next steps.

 For other Rust crashing when joining server issues, you’ll need a more systematic approach.
-Here are five of the most common problems and how to fix them.
+Here are five of the most common problems and how to fix them on your PC.